progressuchenwa/Finance-expenses-dashboard-by-progress/README.md

 ## Data Preparation
-- Cleaned and formatted raw income and expense data.
+- Cleaned raw data: removed duplicates, fixed blanks, and standardized formats.
-- Standardized dates, categories, and amounts.
+- Created a Calculated Metrics with new fields:
+- Expense type (Fixed vs Variable)
+- Expense priority (Needs vs Wants)
+- Efficiency column to evaluate spending impact
+- Built a People Table that personalized the dataset and used formulas like IFERROR to replace blanks with zero, keeping the tables professional and consistent.
 - Structured the dataset for pivot table analysis.

 ## Pivot Table Work
 - **All Expenses (PivotTable4):** Central table consolidating expenses.